 Here at Highland Heather Lodges, we are unbelievably fortunate to be situated in the midst of such beautiful landscapes and wildlife as those found in the beautiful Perthshire area.

 You can choose from any activity from sedate walks through ancient forests to exhausting white water rafting down the bustling river Tay.

-But at the end of a tiring day, it’s a relief to know that you can heal your weary muscles – and mind – in luxury lodges with hot tubs in Scotland.
+But at the end of a tiring day, it’s a relief to know that you can heal your weary muscles – and mind – in luxury lodges in Scotland, with hot tubs.

 Hot Tubs, Wildlife, Adventure and Luxury Log Cabins; the Perfect Mix of Relaxation and Recreation in Scotland.

 Hot tubs have actually been used for a long time to treat a variety of ailments!

 The ancient Egyptians used hot baths with sizzling rocks added to ease pains and inspire relaxation.